 Note: This article discusses connection time-out errors that happen after a successful connection test.
-If the test fails, see The AWS Glue test connection failed.
+If the test fails, see Why does my AWS Glue test connection fail?

 Here are some common reasons why a connection might fail in a job or development endpoint even though the connection test is successful:

 - The connection isn't attached to your job or development endpoint.